 Inflation rate impacts your personal finances and retirement

 Inflation rates are not under your power to control but careful and realistic retirement planning is.
 Inflation can be a silent retirement killer.
 This is something many people under-represent, or even forget to represent completely.
-Fortunately, when you build a free financial plan (and use the free retirement calculator) with Savology, your plan will take into consideration inflation, among other important factors, to ensure that you are setting yourself up for financial success in every way possible.
+Fortunately, when you build a financial plan with Savology, your plan will take into consideration inflation, among other important factors, to ensure that you are setting yourself up for financial success in every way possible.